nickhward/ga-her-ddpg/README.md

 python2.7 moveit_motion_control.py
 ```

-Run the genetic algorithm on her+ddpg while still in newher directory:
+Go to the next section on how to see how play this simulation or real robot while still in simulation branch directory with the best policy:

 Gym Environments available for GA-DRL execution (can be changes in ga.py):
 - AuboReach-v0 - executes joint states with moveit